Peter Kraaibeek's Works

 Peter’s digital workwork is partly available on the Ethereum blockchain on OpenSea in the “weirdworld” collection.

 Peter Kraaibeek was born and raised in Nordhorn in northwest Germany near the Dutch border.
-He started his career as an engineer and project manager in computer science, IT security and cryptography and works as a graphic artist and photographer.
+He started his career as an engineer and project manager in computer science and cryptography and works as a digital artist and photographer.

-Influenced by his strongly mathematically oriented study of electrical engineering (EE), he began to be interested in complex numbers and their applications in art (complex numbers consist of a real and an imaginary number and are required, for example, for the development of electronic circuits and many other things).
+Influenced by his mathematically oriented study of electrical engineering (EE), he began to be interested in complex numbers and their application in art (complex numbers consist of a real and an imaginary number and are required, for example, for the development of electronic circuits and many other things).

-In the 1980s, Peter wrote the first computer programs that displayed Mandelbrot Sets based on complex numbers, and presented the output as his first works.
+In the 1980s, Peter wrote computer programs that displayed Mandelbrot Sets based on complex numbers, and presented the output as his first works.
 Nowadays, existing programs can be used for this.

 Peter loves nature, architecture, digital art, the design of classic cars and values the diversity of visual art.